MicrosoftDocs/iis-docs/iis/manage/working-with-server-core/iis-70-on-server-core.md

 > [!NOTE]
 > Since Server Core does not have browser support, it is recommended to download the PHP content on a file share where browser access is available.

-2. Create a %SystemDrive%\PHP directory on Server Core machine and xcopy the content of the folder from the file share above onto %SystemDrive%\PHP folder on local machine.
+2. Create a `%SystemDrive%\PHP` directory on Server Core machine and xcopy the content of the folder from the file share above onto `%SystemDrive%\PHP` folder on local machine.

-3. Copy the %SystemDrive%\PHP\PHP.INI-Recommended file as %SystemDrive%\PHP\PHP.INI.
+3. Copy the `%SystemDrive%\PHP\PHP.INI-Recommended` file as `%SystemDrive%\PHP\PHP.INI`.

 **Q5.
 How do you install and configure Fast-CGI support on the IIS Server?**